Nox Arcana: Musical style

-Their trilogy of winter holiday-themed albums feature a range of ethereal-style choirs, Gregorian-style chanting, classical music, and Celtic new-age instrumentation giving a darker overtone to music for the Christmas and Yuletide holidays.
+Nox Arcana's trilogy of winter holiday-themed albums features a range of ethereal-style choirs, Gregorian-style chanting, classical music, and Celtic new-age instrumentation giving a darker overtone to music for the Christmas and Yuletide holidays.

 Billboard charts

 Nox Arcana's Christmas album Winter's Knight peaked at No. 8 on the Billboard Top Holiday Albums chart in 2006 and again in 2007.

-In 2022, Nox Arcana's Halloween-themed EP Darkfall debuted at No. 13 on Billboards Classical Crossover chart.
+In 2022, Nox Arcana's Halloween-themed EP Darkfall debuted at No. 13 on Billboard's Classical Crossover chart.
 It was followed in 2023 with Darkfall, Volume 2 which also debuted on the Classical Crossover chart at No. 9.

 Influences

 Nox Arcana is influenced by new-age, classical, ambient music, rock music, and film soundtracks, citing other composers such as John Carpenter, Danny Elfman, AC/DC, Wojciech Kilar, Enya, Loreena McKennitt, Beethoven, Jerry Goldsmith, and Hans Zimmer.
 Their literary references include H. P. Lovecraft, Bram Stoker, The Brothers Grimm, Ray Bradbury, and Edgar Allan Poe.